 - 2 medium leeks, washed and thinly sliced

 - 2 medium carrots diced

 - 1/2 cup pearl barley rinsed

 - 8 cups low-sodium chicken broth or stock

-- Heat oil over medium-high heat in a large stock pot.
-Add onions, garlic, carrots, and mushrooms and season generously with salt and pepper.
+- Sauté vegetables.
+Heat remaining 1/4 cup of oil in the same pot over medium-high heat.
+Add leeks, garlic, and carrots and season generously with 1/2 teaspoon salt and pepper.
 Cook, stirring occasionally, until vegetables are browned, about 10 minutes.
 Add sherry or madeira and scrape up any browned bits that have stuck to the bottom of the pot.